carla-simulator/carla/Docs/benchmark_creating.md

     class Basic(ExperimentSuite):

+#####Define the used weathers

-Then, it must select the weathers to be used.
-It should select the set of test weathers and the set of train weathers.
-This is defined as a class property.
+The user must select the weathers to be used.
+One should select the set of test weathers and the set of train weathers.
+This is defined as a class property as in the following example.

     @property
     def train_weathers(self):